-\: Only when the Master Schedule Management function is enabled
+: Only when the Master Schedule Management function is enabled

-- 2. Right click on the newly created resource and select Properties from the shortcut menu that appears. - 3.
+- 2. Select the Resources tab in the lower central part of the Failover Cluster Manager window, right-click on the applicable service resource from the Roles section, and select Properties. - 3.
 Select the Dependencies tab and specify the IP address resource registered in a) above and the physical disk resource registered in b) above using AND. - 4.
 Select the Policies tab and set the value of Maximum restarts in the specified period to 0. - 5.
-Select the Advanced Policies tab and select the node you will not transfer from Possible owners.
+Select the Advanced Policies tab and deselect the node you will not transfer from Possible Owners.